SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 ```

 where `t` is the set of timepoints which the data is found at, and
-`data` which are the values that are known. `L2Loss` is an optimized version
+`data` are the values that are known. `L2Loss` is an optimized version
 of the L2-distance.
 In `CostVData`, one can choose any loss function from
 LossFunctions.jl or use the default of an L2 loss.
 The `weight` is a vector
 of weights for the loss function which must match the size of the data.